sfqtsh/graphnodes/README.md

 This tool (rfmt) will convert a parse or plan tree into a graphviz-formatted graph (which you can then process with, for example, the dot utility).

+To install GraphViz(contains dot utility) on RHEL or Centos, easy way:

+    yum install graphviz*

 To use this tool, run psql and do the following:

   1) `SET debug_print_parse = on`